Mikejo5000/vsts-docs-pr/docs/repos/git/pull-request-templates.md

 When a pull request is created, you can append any of the available pull request templates by choosing them from the **Add a template** drop-down.
 The names in the drop-down are based on the file names of the templates.

-In this example three templates are listed.
+In the following example three templates are listed.

 - `dev.md` - This is the branch specific template that was applied by default to this pull request into the dev branch, as indicated by the **default** message listed after the filename.
 - `additional.md` - This is an optional template.